cvisionai/tator-py/docs/TatorApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **create_attribute_type**
+# **create_leaf**
-> CreateResponse create_attribute_type(project, attribute_type_spec=attribute_type_spec)
+> CreateResponse create_leaf(project, leaf=leaf)

-Create or list attribute types.
-Attribute types are used to define data types that describe entities.
-An attribute may give information about a media, localization, or state entity  in the form of a boolean, integer, float, string, enumeration, datetime,  or geoposition.
-Besides the data type, attribute types define attribute defaults, bounds, and other constraints.
+Create state type.
+A state type is the metadata definition object for a state.
+It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.

 ### Example